Hubert Humphrey: United States Senate (1949–1964)

 Humphrey was elected to the United States Senate in 1948 on the DFL ticket, defeating James M. Shields in the DFL primary with 89% of the vote, and unseating incumbent Republican Joseph H. Ball in the general election with 60% of the vote.
 He took office on January 3, 1949, becoming the first Democrat elected senator from Minnesota since before the Civil War.
 Humphrey wrote that the victory heightened his sense of self, as he had beaten the odds of defeating a Republican with statewide support.
 Humphrey's father died that year, and Humphrey stopped using the "Jr." suffix on his name.
 He was reelected in 1954 and 1960.
 His colleagues selected him as majority whip in 1961, a position he held until he left the Senate on December 29, 1964, to assume the vice presidency.
 Humphrey served from the 81st to the 87th sessions of Congress, and in a portion of the 88th Congress.

 Initially, Humphrey's support of civil rights led to his being ostracized by Southern Democrats, who dominated Senate leadership positions and wanted to punish him for proposing the civil rights platform at the 1948 Convention.
-Senator Richard Russell Jr. of Georgia, a leader of Southern Democrats, once remarked to other Senators as Humphrey walked by, "Can you imagine the people of Minnesota sending that damn fool down here to represent them?"
-Humphrey refused to be intimidated and stood his ground; his integrity, passion and eloquence eventually earned him the respect of even most of the Southerners.
+Senator Richard Russell Jr. of Georgia, a leader of Southern Democrats, once remarked to other senators as Humphrey walked by, "Can you imagine the people of Minnesota sending that damn fool down here to represent them?"
+Humphrey was reportedly "crushed", so hurt by the remark that he broke into tears while driving home.
+But he refused to be intimidated and stood his ground; his integrity, passion and eloquence eventually earned him the respect of even most of the Southerners.
 The Southerners were also more inclined to accept Humphrey after he became a protégé of Senate Majority Leader Lyndon B. Johnson of Texas.
 Humphrey became known for his advocacy of liberal causes (such as civil rights, arms control, a nuclear test ban, food stamps, and humanitarian foreign aid), and for his long and witty speeches.

 Humphrey was a liberal leader who fought to uphold Truman's veto of the McCarran Act of 1950.
 The bill was designed to suppress the American Communist Party.
 With a small group of liberals he supported the Kilgore substitute that would allow the president to lock up subversives, without trial, in a time of national emergency.
 The model was the internment of West Coast Japanese in 1942.
-The goal was to split the McCarren coalition.
+The goal was to split the McCarran coalition.
 For years critics charged that Humphrey supported concentration camps.
 The ploy failed to stop the new law; the Senate voted 57 to 10 to overturn Truman's veto.
 In 1954 he proposed to make membership in the Communist Party a felony.
 It was another ploy to derail a bill that would hurt labor unions.
 Humphrey's proposal did not pass.